kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 [ERROR CODE1 + Naming Issue]: 311
 However, these errors are due to ASL files which will later be replaced and can be ignored for now.
 Warnings of note include:
 [WARNING CODE25 + EVENTS_TSV_MISSING]: 251, chosen to ignore at this point and consider adding the tsvs later After looking at the summary sheet, worked to fix faulty IntendedFors and other errors regarding unused FieldMaps.
+Satisfied with validation results, proceeded to optimization.

+Upon [third](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation3/GRMPY-validation.csv) run of the group, we found some unused fieldmaps to be fixed: fixed these by editing paths manually on cubic, re-running group.